juliandavidmr/rp/README.md

 # rp

-(in progress) rp is a php compiler, It allows you to write a more clean and comfortable new syntax.
+(in progress) rp is a php transpiler, it allows you to write a more clean and comfortable new syntax.

-Clean and simple syntax, based on Ruby, CoffeeScript, Python and other languages.
+Based on Ruby, CoffeeScript, Python and other languages.

-- Shorter functions and shortcuts to php functions
+- Shorter functions
-- Special decorators will soon be available
 - Goodbye to the `;` and `$`, also a lot of unnecessary elements.

 ## Print message